-In addition to questions on how to visit Cuba and getting around, I received many questions on where to stay in Cuba.
+In addition to questions on how to visit Cuba and getting around, I received many questions about where to stay in Cuba.
 Hotels are pretty expensive, but to be in compliance with the “Support for Cuban People” category, you should be staying in Casa Particulares (casa particular, or casa for short).

 How to Book a Casa Particular

 The easiest way to book your casa particular in Cuba is through an online service.
 During our search, we chose Airbnb, but there are other options available.
 Just make sure to ask as many questions as possible and read reviews before making your final decision.
 You also need to state your reason for visiting before booking.
 Make sure all your ducks are in a row from booking to returning as you may be questioned by a Customs agent when entering the US.
 Below are some sites to book a casa particular online: